Samagra-Development/docs/docs/Android Profile Mangement Module.md

 ---
 id: AndroidProfileManagementModule
-title: User Profile Package
+title: User Profile Management Module
-sidebar_label: User Profile Package
+sidebar_label: User Profile Management Module
 ---

-# User Profile Package
+## 1. Overview

 For any app, at a user’s level, it is essential to provide the user with an option to control the user’s profiles in terms of editing his/her basic contact details (Contact and email).
 These details can be leveraged by the back-end to send personalized messages/emails/notifications.
 At a user’s level, the contact number can be used by the user to reset his/her password.

-## Overview

 The module is developed to provide the following functionalities: